-The UCD Relativity Group currently consists of two permanent faculty members, a Royal Society-Science Foundation Ireland University Research Fellow, an adjunct professor, and six PhD students.
+The UCD Relativity Group currently consists of two permanent faculty members, a Royal Society-Science Foundation Ireland University Research Fellow, an Ad Astra Fellow, an adjunct professor, a Marie Skłodowska Curie Fellow, and eight PhD students.

 I have over 30 years Faculty experience at Oxford University and UCD with a long record of research supervision of PhD and postdoctoral students in classical and quantum gravity with particular emphasis on gravitational wave astronomy, quantum field theory and wave propagation in curved space-time.
 I am a Fellow of the Institute of Physics and Royal Astronomical Society and has been a Member of the Royal Irish Academy for over 20 years.